 Draw a straight line for the left leg and an ellipse for the foot.
 Find the middle of the A-B segment and draw a circle slightly higher to mark the knee of the right leg.
 Notice the placement of the right foot – close to the Centerline and higher than the left foot.

 The arms and legs of the male figure are significantly wider than those of the female models.
 Start building them around the guidelines marked in the previous step and don’t worry about realism at this stage.
 Just simple tubes.

 Step 7: Add some relief

-Men figures are also more muscular than women fashion figures.
+Men figures are also more muscular than female fashion figures.
 Start adding muscles around the arms and the legs.
 Begin from the shoulder and make a slight bulge at the arm’s outside.
 Draw another bulge representing the biceps at the arm’s inside close to the elbow.
-Slightly curve the lower half of the arms, the tights and calves of the model.
+Slightly curve the lower half of the arms, the tights, and calves of the model.
 Notice that the inside curve of the calves is higher and more pronounced than the outside one.

 Add the chests which are flat and slightly angular.